 Interestingly, copper does not confer a benefit for heating water.
 The cooking performance of a copper pot filled with water isn’t affected much by the properties of the copper, but instead by the water within it.
 A pot filled with water will heat up and cool down about the same whether it’s made of copper, steel, aluminum, or iron.

-As for collectible copper, yes, across the board, thicker copper is more desirable.
+As for collectible copper, thicker copper is generally more desirable.

 Can a copper pot be too thick?